 Forfeitures are pulled four times per year – February, May, July and November.

-When enrolling an employee in the MERS Defined Contribution Plan, employers should use this quick enrollment form (form MD-000) which reduces the amount of information an employee is asked to provide in order to enroll.
+When enrolling an employee in the MERS Defined Contribution Plan, employers should use this quick enrollment form (MD-000) which reduces the amount of information an employee is asked to provide in order to enroll.
 Additionally this form lessens the amount of time and administrative oversight needed to enroll your employees into the DC plan.

 Submitting New Hire Information to MERS